FlagOpen/FlagData/README.md

 * High-quality structured data can be quickly cleaned from the original html/text/pdf/epub, and sensitive information can be filtered to avoid the risk of privacy disclosure.

-* support de-duplication of massive text data, and provide detailed deployment documents.
+* Support massive text data de-duplication, and provide detailed multi-machine distributed data processing system deployment documents.

 * support data quality assessment and common data analysis.